Antique Furniture Restoration, Conservation and Repair

-The frame of this particular painting was resin moulded and this was a really rather modern approach at the time.
-First a frame was carved from wood, this was then cast using a plaster of paris mould then within this mould a resin was laid and when this resin was dry it was then coloured to resemble the wooden frame.
-By this means many frames could be made from the same mould.
+The frame of this painting was resin moulded, a rather modern approach for its time.
+First a frame was carved from wood, then it was cast using a plaster of paris mould.
+Within this mould, a resin was laid and when dried, it was coloured to resemble the wooden frame.
+This meant that many frames could be produced from the same wood.

-The frame above has a section missing completely in two places plus damaged corners.
+The frame above has sections missing in two places plus damaged corners.

-To restore this antique frame the first thing to do is make a carving to match the surrounding work and then a cast made and then a resin copy made, this would then be coloured to match the surrounding frame.
-Below you can see a clearer view of the work needed.
+To restore this antique frame, the first step would be to make a carving to match the surrounding work, and then to have a cast made.
+Once this is done, a resin copy can be made which would then be coloured to match the surrounding frame.